 PIMSY Specifics

-Every EHR is different, and you should be sure to check with your vendor to get detailed specifics about how it might be able to help with organization’s disaster recovery plan.
+Every EHR is different, and you should check with your vendor to get detailed specifics about how it might help with your organization’s HIPAA disaster recovery plan.
 With PIMSY, your agency data is stored in the Microsoft Azure Cloud, automatically backed up, and encrypted at multiple locations.
 Microsoft Azure (a “hot site”) adheres to HIPAA protocols, adding another layer of compliance and security.

-While every clinician is individually responsible for HIPAA compliance – and no EHR is technically HIPAA compliant – using PIMSY for your mental health software greatly increases compliance and data security, both for HIPAA and 42 CFR Part 2.
-While you still have to establish a DRP, the mechanics of it are taken care of simply by using PIMSY, and most of the steps listed above are fulfilled.
+While every agency is individually responsible for a HIPAA contingency plan using PIMSY for your mental health software greatly increases compliance and data security for HIPAA.
+While you still have to establish a DRP, the mechanics of it are taken care of simply by using PIMSY EHR.

 For details about PIMSY’s affordable, flexible, and comprehensive EHR solutions can help you meet compliance regulations, contact us: 877.334.8512, ext 1 – hello@dev.pimsyehr.com